percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-In order for ProxySQL to have read/write access to the cluster you'll need to add the same user on one of the nodes:
+To provide read/write access to the cluster for ProxySQL, add this user on one of the |PXC| nodes:

 .. code-block:: mysql